Trading with leverage

 Both your profit and loss are calculated based on the full value of your trade.
 While your initial outlay is smaller, it’s easy to forget that you’re potentially putting a much larger sum at risk and losses can exceed deposits.
 You should always consider your trade as a whole, and never risk more than you can afford to lose.

 If the value of your asset falls in price, you could get placed on margin call.
 It’s important to monitor your margin level closely, as you may not receive a notification prior to closure.

 At this point, you have three options: close out your position yourself, reduce the size of your trade or add additional funds to your account to cover any losses.
 If you leave your position and it drops to 50% of the margin requirement, we'll close it automatically.

 To make things easier for you, we’ve created the Margin Level Indicator, which represents the level of cover you have for open positions.
 It’s located along the top of your trading platform.
 It will display one of these scenarios:

 - Insufficient margin

-If your margin level indicator is greater than 200%, this will show as > 200%.
-This means that you have sufficient funds require to keep your positions open
+If the margin level indicator is greater than 100%, then you have the funds on your account required to keep your positions open.

 Remember, when you trade on leverage, you’re basically borrowing money from your provider.
 This means that if you want to keep your position open, you’ll usually be charged a small fee to cover the costs involved.
 Think of it like paying interest on a bank loan.

-We’ll look at this in more detail later in lesson six, overnight funding explained.
+We’ll look at this in more detail later in lesson five, overnight funding explained.